MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/README.md

     - [JS tutorial](https://www.w3schools.com/js/default.asp) on W3 Schools.
     - Mozilla docs
         - [Tutorials](https://developer.mozilla.org/en-US/docs/Web/JavaScript#Tutorials).
 See also on that page _Tools and resources_.
         - [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).
-This starts with the basics.
+This starts with the basics and is a good reminder for experienced devs as well.
 - Docs
     - [JavaScript](https://devdocs.io/javascript/) docs on [devdocs.io](https://devdocs.io/).
     - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) docs on [developer.mozilla.org](https://developer.mozilla.org/).
 Includes guides for beginner, intermediate and advanced users and also function references.